 The drivers of cybersecurity risks

-During classic medical device risk assessments, the identified causes leading to hazardous situations and potentially to harm are in most cases accidental.
-Although malicious use should be considered, this area often receives considerable less attention than harms caused by accidental events.
+During classic medical device risk assessments, the identified causes leading to hazardous situations and potentially to harms are in most cases accidental.
+Although malicious use should be considered, this area often receives considerably less attention than harms caused by accidental events.